charmoniumQ/wf-reg-test/docs/icse_nier.md

 Software tends to break over time, even if it is unchanged, due to non-obvious changes in the computational environment.
 This phenomenon is called "software collapse" [@hinsen_dealing_2019], because software with an unstable foundation is analogous to a building with unstable foundation.
-^[DSK: and all scientific software has an unstable foundation, unless it's monolithic.]
 Software collapse is not a significant problem in some domains; it is acceptable if Google returns slightly different results one day to the next.
 But in the scientific domain, software collapse could manifest as irreproducible[^1] results, which not only undermine long-term credibility of science but also hinder its day-to-day operations.

 [^1]: In this article, we use Claerbout's terminology [@claerbout_electronic_1992].
 "Reproducibility" means that one can use the same code in a different computational environment to get the same result [DSK: this defition is a bit loose].
 If the execution does not terminate successfully, one can consider the error as "the result"; if code crashes in one environment and succeeds in another, that would count as an irreproducibility.
 Reproducibility is called "replicability" by some authors; see Plesser [@plesser_reproducibility_2018] for a discussion of terminology.
+[DSK: I don't think "error" is a verb.
+Typically, some fault occurs (in the system) or some error in the code is triggered at runtime, which is a fault event - after this fault the code might hang, a crash, or complete.
+Two of these are failures.
+If it completes, the results might or might not be changed, and this change may or may not be significant enough to be "different" that what was expected.]

 <!-- TODO: define bit-by-bit comparison, exact semantic comparison, approximate semantic comparison, and no-crash comparison.
 This study primarily deals with no-crash reproducibility and bit-by-bit repeatability, that is whether anyone can run the code without it crashing, and whether they can get identical results. -->